What is inclusive writing?

 Inclusive writing is based on 3 spelling principles to emphasize the feminine.

-1) First principle Principle 1: Stop applying the grammar rule "the masculine takes precedence over the feminine", in favor of proximity agreement (agreeing the adjective with the closest subject).
+1) First principle The first principle is to stop applying the grammar rule "the masculine takes precedence over the feminine", in favor of proximity agreement (agreeing the adjective with the closest subject).

 For example: Men and women are equal / Women and men are equal.

-2) Second principle Gender-balance grades, functions, professions and titles.
+2) Second principle Gender agreement for ranks, functions, professions and titles.

-For example, we no longer say "firefighter", but "firewoman".
+Example: we no longer say une pompier, but une pompière.

 In addition, using double flexion or the midpoint to mark the gender of words allows both sexes to be included.